rajzaveri15/bankpersonalloan/README.md

 ```
 ![image](https://user-images.githubusercontent.com/114118047/191826403-8fb1eb79-022b-4deb-921a-ab46a3290a65.png)

-From the pie chart it is clear to see that customer holding only Bachelor's degree were the majority.
+From the pie chart it is clear to see that customers holding only Bachelor's degree were the majority.

 Next, I wanted to find out how many customers held which accounts.
 How many had Securities accounts or CD Accounts or both or none.
 To find this breakdown, I created a new column which used the boolean values of the Securities and CD Accounts attributes and presented them in words.
 The values of the new column were 'Holds Securities and Deposit', 'Holds only Securities', Holds only Deposit', 'Does not hold Securities or Deposit.'